studentX/lab2/resources/README.md

 # <img src="../assets/lab.png" width="32" height="auto"/> Resources Lab

-> Experiment with resource constraints for an Iconoflix application
+> Experiment with resources constraints for an Iconoflix application

 1. Edit the resource section in the provided manifest (k8s/iconoflix.yml) and initially swag the Iconoflix container quotas